anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Container Initiative (OCI) runtime spec <https://github.com/opencontainers/runtime-spec>`__.
-This specification includes details on how an implementation (i.e. an actual container runtime such as runc) must, for example, configure resource shares and limits (e.g. CPU, Memory, IOPS) for the containers that Kubernetes (via the kubelet) schedules on that host.
+This specification includes details on how an implementation (i.e. an actual container runtime such as runc) must, for example, configure resource shares and limits (e.g., CPU, Memory, IOPS) for the containers that Kubernetes (via the kubelet) schedules on that host.
 This is important to ensure that the features and capabilities described in :doc:`ref_model:chapters/chapter05` are